Multi-Stage Malware Attack on PyPI: Malicious Package Threatens Chimera Sandbox Users

 Code received in the initial payload by the malicious package

-This infostealer is designed to collect a range of sensitive information from the compromised environment.
+This infostealer is designed to collect sensitive information from the compromised environment.
 The function get_execution_context() performs data exfiltration which includes:

 1. JAMF receipts

-2. Pod sandbox environment authentication tokens and git information
+2. Targeted application’s environment variables and git committer information

 3. CI/CD information from environment variables